 The 12 Green Guidelines cover the key categories of urban form, transportation, and energy and resources.
-As the environmental achievements above indicate, the Pearl District and the Brewery Blocks http://explore the pearl.com/downloads/PDBA_market_analysis_memo_7-8-2015.pdf $^{\rm 10}$ lbid.
+As the environmental achievements above indicate, the Pearl District and the Brewery Blocks placed a heavy emphasis on these 12 criteria.
+The Pearl District and the Brewery Blocks show that, combined, the 12 are a powerful framework to increase livability, urban resilience, and economic growth.

-9 Please see complete business analysis of Pearl at:
+9 Please see complete business analysis of Pearl at: http://explorethepearl.com/downloads/PDBA_market_analysis_memo_7-8-2015.pdf 10 Ibid.